Sangita Patel, MD, PhD

 Title and Department:

-Patel treats patients with a wide range of eye problems with a focus on diseases of the cornea and external surface of the eye including Fuchs endothelial dystrophy, keratoconus and corneal infections.
-She also performs a variety of surgical procedures, including corneal transplantation, cataract surgery, conjunctival tumor surgery, and transplantation of the artificial cornea when standard corneal transplantation has failed.
+Sangita Patel, MD, PhD is a cornea and external diseases specialist at the Ross Eye Institute.
+She treats patients with a wide range of eye problems with a focus on diseases of the cornea and external surface of the eye, including corneal infections, corneal swelling, pterygium and corneal dystrophies such as Fuchs endothelial corneal dystrophy.
+She performs a variety of surgical procedures, including corneal transplantation, cataract surgery, conjunctival surgery and transplantation of the artificial cornea (keratoprosthesis) when standard corneal transplantation has failed.